dianita956/dianita956.github.io/README.md

 [Dianita956 Github profile](https://github.com/dianita956)

-## PROFILE
-Experienced in customer service and technical support for over seven years, I have developed a strong foundation in delivering exceptional assistance.
-With a solid background in qualitative and quantitative research methodologies gained through over five years of conducting interviews, analyzing data, and extracting valuable insights, I bring expertise in research-driven problem-solving.
-Additionally, I possess intermediate-level proficiency in Python programming, specializing in text analysis, GIS mapping, and web scraping.
-As an Academic Librarian, I apply these skills to provide superior support and contribute to the success of academic endeavors.

 ## EDUCATION
 #### 2019: Master's in Library and Information Science at the University of Washington iSchool
 #### 2015: Bachelor's in Political Science and Sociology at Texas A&M University-San Antonio